Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Conclusion

-In this section we aim to develop the value function-based penalty as a solution to the dual problem on the right side of (\ref{strong_duality_1}), which can be viewed as the counterpart of (\ref{opt_penalty_MDPs}) in the setting of controlled Markov diffusions.
-For this purpose we introduce the anticipating stochastic calculus and anticipating stochastic differential equation in Appendix \ref{Section:Appendix:anticipating}, and present the value function-based optimal penalty in Appendix \ref{Section:Appendix:value_penalty}.
-In Appendix \ref{Section:Appendix:gradient_penalty}, we will review a Lagrangian approach proposed by \cite{davis1992deterministic}, which falls in our dual framework of controlled Markov diffusions; the Lagrangian term they proposed satisfies the complementary slackness condition developed in Theorem \ref{Theorem4:Complementary}, and hence it behaves like a ``penalty'' function.
-Moreover, we compare the procedure of deriving this Lagrangian term with that of the gradient-based penalty proposed by \cite{brown:2011} for MDPs, in order to expose their similarities.
+In the appendix we aim to develop the value function-based penalty as a solution to the dual problem on the right side of (\ref{strong_duality_1}), which can be viewed as the counterpart of (\ref{opt_penalty_MDPs}) in the setting of controlled Markov diffusions.
+For this purpose we need to define a solution to the stochastic differential equation(SDE) (\ref{state_SDE}) with an anticipative control $\textbf{u}\in \mathcal{U}(0)$.
+Therefore, we introduce the Stratonovich calculus and anticipating stochastic differential equation in Appendix \ref{Section:Appendix:anticipating}, and present the value function-based optimal penalty in Appendix \ref{Section:Appendix:value_penalty}.
+We also review the dual representation of the optimal stopping problem under the diffusion process in Appendix \ref{Section:Appendix:optimal_stopping}.